projectdate/anime-undimmer/README.md

 ## Usage

+Note that the script right now only works on .mkv files, not .mp4 files (due to a mysterious speedup).

 This will fully calculate then undim the calculated ranges that are determined to be dimmed and not just dark, and print the final ranges to console along with their values, and overwrite output_episode_undimmed.mkv with the undimmed ep15:

 ```